kedro-org/kedro-viz/docs/source/share_kedro_viz.md

 1. **Platform-agnostic sharing with Kedro-Viz:** Using the kedro-viz build command, users can publish Kedro-Viz to any static website hosting platform such as GitHub pages, and share the URL generated.
 This is described in [Platform-agnostic sharing with Kedro-Viz](./platform_agnostic_sharing_with_kedro_viz)

-2. **Publish and share Kedro-Viz automatically:** You can automate the publishing and sharing of your Kedro-Viz through threee different cloud providers: AWS, Azure, and GCS.
-Detailed instructions for each provider are outlined in the sections below.
+2. **Publish and share Kedro-Viz automatically:** You can automate the publishing and sharing of your Kedro-Viz through three different cloud providers: AWS, Azure, and GCS.

-You can automate the publishing and sharing of your Kedro-Viz through three different cloud providers: AWS, Azure, and GCS.
 Detailed instructions for each provider are outlined in the sections below.

 * [Publish and share Kedro-Viz on AWS](./publish_and_share_kedro_viz_on_aws)
 * [Publish and share Kedro-Viz on Azure](./publish_and_share_kedro_viz_on_azure)